-We shall try and answer all your queries about embryology in person, but in the meantime here are some of our most commonly asked questions.
+We aim to answer all your queries about embryology in person but, in the meantime, here are some of our most commonly asked questions.

-ICSI (injecting a single sperm into each mature egg) is usually recommended if the sperm quality is not good enough to fertilise your eggs using standard IVF (mixing the sperm and eggs in a dish).
-This may have been identified by semen analysis before you started treatment, but is sometimes be discovered on the day of your egg collection.
-ICSI may also be performed if you have had low or complete failure of fertilisation in a previous treatment.
+ICSI – injecting a single sperm into each mature egg – is usually recommended if the sperm quality is not good enough to fertilise your eggs using standard IVF (mixing the sperm and eggs in a dish).
+This may have been identified by semen analysis before you started IVF treatment, but is sometimes discovered on the day of your egg collection.
+ICSI may also be performed if you have had low or complete failure of fertilisation during a previous treatment.

 Only mature eggs are able to be fertilised, so these are the ones used for ICSI.
 At Bourn Hall Clinic, we expect 75-80% of eggs to be mature, but everyone is different.

 For patients having IVF, the average fertilisation rate at Bourn Hall Clinic is around 60%.
-Some people will exceed this, and some will achieve a lower rate.
+Some people will exceed this, and for others the percentage will be lower.
 Unfortunately, for a small number of patients, no eggs will fertilise.

 If you are having ICSI, the average fertilisation rate is 65% of those eggs that were suitable for ICSI.
 It is possible that none of your eggs will fertilise, but this is rare.

-Embryos are given a grade based upon the size and shape of the cells within them, as well as the amount of fragmentation of cells seen within the embryo.
+Embryo grading is based on the size and shape of the cells within them, as well as the amount of fragmentation of cells seen within the embryo.
 When your eggs are fertilised (day one), they will not have cleaved (divided) and are, therefore, only a single cell.
 This means that we do not assign these embryos a grade until the following day (day two) by which time they should have cleaved.